Goods and Service Tax: Meaning and Its Impact on Diwali Gifts

 Promotional goods are those goods which are provided to the customers without any consideration or contractual obligation.
 Hence, these goods will be eligible to be covered under the definition of goods as per the CGST Act; hence ITC should be reversed.

 Thus, it can be said that enterprises or an employer should always be careful while identifying any such transactions.
-Gifts are something which is given voluntarily to someone in order to mend their relationship and thus should be considered out of any contractual obligations.
+Impact on Diwali Gifts are something which is given voluntarily to someone in order to mend their relationship and thus should be considered out of any contractual obligations.
 However, in some cases gifts provided are considered under the ambit of supply while in others, it is not.
 Therefore, it is necessary to look for both the cases separately after taking legal provisions into consideration.

 Also, Read: Types of GST Return in India